shrikant-ror/TempJava/README.md

 In Java, the 2 major ways of achieving dependency injection are:
 - Constructor injection: Here, the IoC container invokes the class constructor with a number of arguments where each argument represents a dependency on the other class.
 - Setter injection: Here, the spring container calls the setter methods on the beans after invoking a no-argument static factory method or defa

+## What are the different components of a Spring application?
+A Spring application, generally consists of following components:

+- **Interface:** It defines the functions.
+- **Bean class:** It contains properties, its setter and getter methods, functions etc.
+- **Spring Aspect Oriented Programming (AOP):** Provides the functionality of cross-cutting concerns.
+- **Bean Configuration File:** Contains the information of classes and how to configure them.
+- **User program:** It uses the function.

 ## What are Spring Beans?